Anshuman-Raj/Encrypted-Medical-Predictions/README.md

  Project-specific details:
  Interface: It takes the data then calls, 'clientside_enc_dec.py' to encrypt it and send it to the S3 bucket.
-            _(This project calls the server from the interface but in deployment, AWS Lambda can be used with a trigger to run 'serverwork.py' Independently)_
-            Then 'serverwork.py' is called to do the server-side processing and put the encrypted results in an S3 bucket After this process ends, 'clientwork.py' decrypts the result and sends it to a file from where the interface picks it up and displays it on screen.
+            _(This project has deployed its server on AWS Lambda but, you can run the server separately on any device)_ Then 'serverwork.py' is called to do the server-side processing and put the encrypted results in an S3 bucket After this process ends, 'clientwork.py' decrypts the result and sends it to a file from where the interface picks it up and displays it on screen.
             Right after displaying the results, all the additional files are deleted.